Michelin Guide: History

 In late 2022, the guide expanded to Vietnam, Malaysia, Estonia, and the United Arab Emirates in return for undisclosed payments.
-In February 2023, the Israeli Tourism Ministry announced a bid to bring the Michelin guide to their country in return for a payment of €1.5 million.
+In February 2023, Israel's Ministry of Tourism announced a bid to bring the Michelin Guide to their country for a payment of €1.5 million.
 Also in 2023, the guide expanded to several cities in Colorado (Aspen, Beaver Creek Resort, Boulder, Denver, Snowmass Village, and Vail) that paid between US$70,000 and US$100,000 on top of a state contribution; other cities (Aurora, Colorado Springs, Fort Collins, and Grand Junction) declined to participate.
 In September 2023 the Michelin Guide also expanded to Atlanta, in return for a payment of US$1 million over three years.
+In October 2023, the guide announced that it would start awarding stars to hotels (following the restaurant model).

 In the early 2020s, Michelin began requiring certain countries which had previously received reviews to pay for continued coverage.
 Hungary, Slovenia, and the Czech Republic agreed to do so.
-In 2025, the guide plans to expand to the southeastern United States, called the American South edition, which includes Alabama, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.
+In 2025, the guide planned to expand to the southeastern United States, called the American South edition, which includes Alabama, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.
 The edition will include the Atlanta guide.
-A few months later, on May 12, 2025, Michelin announced plans to expand the guide to Boston and Philadelphia, with the restaurant selections to be revealed later in the year.
+A few months later, on 12 May 2025, Michelin announced plans to expand the guide to Boston and Philadelphia, with the restaurant selections to be revealed later in the year.
 The press release stated that these would be included in the "newly minted MICHELIN Guide Northeast Cities edition", which would also include the already-rated cities of Chicago, New York City, and Washington, D.C.
-Tourism board Meet Boston reportedly paid over $1 million for three years of coverage, sourced from hotel surcharges in Boston and neighboring Cambridge, Massachusetts.
-The guide will expand to the Philippines in 2026, covering the Greater Manila Area and Cebu.
+Tourism board Meet Boston reportedly paid over $1 million for three years of coverage, sourced from hotel surcharges in Boston and neighbouring Cambridge, Massachusetts.
+Michelin planned expansion to the Philippines in 2026, covering the Greater Manila Area and Cebu.

 Transition to digital publication

-The Michelin Guide ended printed copies in 2021.
+The Michelin Guide ended printed copies in 2021 in most markets.
 After 121 years, Michelin transitioned to digital publication and released a proprietary app.
 This allowed Michelin to distribute the guide to a larger audience at no charge.
-However, as of 2024, a handful of popular regions, France, Italy, Japan and Spain, remain in printed publication.
+As of 2024, a handful of popular regions, France, Italy, Japan and Spain, remain in printed publication.